Judge releases the Turkish Tufts University student who was detained by ICE to continue her studies

 A Department of Homeland Security spokesperson said in March, without providing evidence, that investigations found that Ozturk engaged in activities in support of Hamas, a U.S.-designated terrorist group.

+“When did speaking up against oppression become a crime?
+When did speaking up against genocide become something to be imprisoned for?” said Mahsa Khanbabai, one of Ozturk’s attorneys.
+“I am thankful that the courts have been ruling in favor of detained political prisoners, like Rumeysa.”

-Associated Press writer Holly Ramer in Concord, New Hampshire, contributed to this report.
+Associated Press writers Holly Ramer in Concord, New Hampshire, and Michael Casey in Boston, contributed to this report.

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.